freenas/freenas-docs/userguide/jails.rst

 * There is built-in help displayed by entering :samp:`iocage --help | less`.
 Each subcommand also has help.
-  Display them by giving the subcommand name followed by the :literal:`--help` flag.
-For example, help for the :command:`activate` subcommand displays with :samp:`iocage activate --help`.
+  Display help by adding the :literal:`--help` flag after the subcommand name.
+For example, :command:`iocage activate --help` shows help for the :command:`activate` subcommand.

 * The iocage manual page is accessed by typing :samp:`man iocage | less`.